 As you're taking the GED test, whenever questions are based on a reading or picture, skip ahead and read the questions first.
 The questions tell you what to look for in the reading or picture.
 Knowing what to look for helps you focus your attention and find the answers more quickly.

 There are no trick questions on the GED test.
 The questions are designed to be clear and easy to understand.
 Don't spend time looking for a hidden meaning or a loophole.
 If an answer seems obvious, then it's probably correct.

 3. Try to answer the question before looking at the choices.

 When you read a question while taking the GED test, think about it without looking at the answer choices.
 When you come up with an answer, you'll know for certain that it's correct if it's one of the choices listed.
 If your answer isn't listed, you'll need to look at the question again.

 Even when you're not certain that you have the right answer, you can usually eliminate one or more wrong answers.
 Narrowing down your choices makes it easier to figure out the correct answer.
 When you're choosing between two answers instead of four, you're more focused.

 Guessing is not just picking an answer.
 You can use some logical deduction to figure out what's probably the right answer, even if you don't know for sure.
 Techniques like focusing on key words and phrases, estimating, and comparing answers to each other can help make more of your guesses correct answers.

-To get GED® test-taking secrets, check out the GED guide GED Smart.
-The GED Academy is your source for GED online resources and GED classes online.
-Try a free GED practice test online or a sample free GED class.
+To get GED® test-taking secrets, check out the GED test guide GED Smart.
+The GED Academy is your source for GED test online resources and GED test classes online.
+Try a free GED test practice test online or a sample free GED test class.

 Michael Ormsby is the president of the GED Academy and oversees software and curriculum for adult learners and people with educational challenges.
 For more information, visit passGED.com.
 Michael can be contacted by telephone at 800-460-8150.